-Named in honour of General William Riddell Birdwood, the commander of the Australian forces on the Western Front during the latter part of WWI, the Birdwood Flag served as the Australian ensign, and was the first recorded, and officially sanctioned, presentation of an Australian flag in the field of war (as distinct from the Union Jack which had hitherto been flown by Australian forces).
+Named in honour of General William Riddell Birdwood (1865-1951) – the commander of the Australian forces on the Western Front during the latter part of WWI – the Birdwood Flag served as the Australian ensign, and was the first recorded, and officially sanctioned, presentation of an Australian flag in the field of war (as distinct from the Union Jack which had hitherto been flown by Australian forces).

-The hundreds of fragments, most smaller than 3 sq.cm., included recognisable portions from seams within the Union Jack, sections of the Hoist Edge, sections of the outer edge seam of the flag, the Commonwealth Star and three of the stars of the Southern Cross.
-The silk itself is in poor condition, with little remaining strength.
+The hundreds of fragments – most smaller than 3cm2 – included recognisable portions from seams within the Union Jack, sections of the Hoist Edge, sections of the outer edge seam of the flag, the Commonwealth Star and three of the stars of the Southern Cross.
+The silk itself was in poor condition, with little remaining strength.

-Following extensive discussions between stakeholders, including the Newcastle Cathedral, the University of Newcastle, the Birdwood Heritage Committee, and International Conservation Services, and a program of fundraising by the Birdwood Heritage Committee which included a major grant from the Copland Foundation, work commenced on a known and conjectural reconstruction.
+Following extensive discussions between stakeholders including the Cathedral, the University of Newcastle, the Birdwood Heritage Committee and ICS – and a program of fundraising by the Birdwood Heritage Committee which included a major grant from the Copland Foundation – work commenced on a known and conjectural reconstruction.

 The hundreds of fragments of the Birdwood Flag were painstakingly sorted, cleaned, and humidified (to relax and soften the deteriorated silk fabric in preparation for stitching).
 The fragments were then laid out into original positions where this was able to be determined, or approximate positions based on the colour of the silk, evidence of seams or other information.
 The fragments were tacked (stitched) into position between two layers of tulle fabric which is commonly used as lining in the conservation of fragile silk textiles.

-A new ensign replicating the original Birdwood Flag was commissioned, and attached to a padded backing board.
+A new ensign replicating the original Birdwood Flag was commissioned and attached to a padded backing board.
 The fragments of the original flag, held between the tulle lining layers, were then laid over the replica ensign and sewn into position.